outside the Nana tailor shop

 _

-Joseph Osel is an Editor and writer.
+Joseph Osel is a writer.